mtsac-cs/roster/README.md

 # Roster
-A list and description of our people.
+A list and description of our members.

 * Armend Veseli
   * An admin in the Discord "Computer Science" server.
-2,500+ members.
+2,500+ users.
 Friend of Noah Goss.
 I am self taught, non-alumni.